JDzejlan/Web-project/README.md

 You can access the website using the following link: [jahicplasttest.000webhostapp.com](https://jahicplasttest.000webhostapp.com).

-## Test for access to the shop / log in:
+## Test for access to the shop-cart / log in:

 - username: Test Korisnik
 - password: test123